What is the Best Strategy for Filling Mobile Home Lots?

 Caveat to Renting Manufactured Homes

-These were all mid-size family parks in the Carolinas, so those with 55+ communities or communities in upstate New York, Oregon, Washington state and the like — where single-family rents are through the roof and there is minimal housing availability — likely would have a different experience.
+This was all in the management of mid-size family parks in the Carolinas, so those with 55+ communities or communities in upstate New York, Oregon, Washington state and the like — where single-family rents are through the roof and there is minimal housing availability — likely would have a different experience.

 If you have a community with 15-plus vacancies, then the fastest fill-up will be the true rental model.